SimgeGunindi/Project_E-Commerce_Sales_Analysis/README.md

 - Business performance relied more on frequent low-item purchases, rather than high-price sales.
 - A small group of products contributes a disproportionate share of total revenue.

+## Business Recommendations

+- Focus on increasing customer retention, as most customers currently purchase only once.
+- Prioritize marketing strategies around high-frequency products, as revenue is driven more by purchase volume than high-ticket items.
+- Improve engagement strategies for low-frequency customers to increase repeat purchases.
+- Optimize product portfolio around top-performing products, as revenue is highly concentrated.

 ## Key Visuals

 1. Revenue & Growth Overview